Anjacodes/OOP_school_library/README.md

 # MORSE DECODER

-> this project is built to keep track of the books, members, and rentals at a library
+> this project is built to keep track of the books, members, and rentals at a school library

 ## Getting Started